allenlin90/programmingLearning/docs/repository-maintenance.md

 - Number of package manifests and lockfiles.
 - Whether the content is primarily notes, original exercises, or copied course material.
 - Proposed status and action.
+- Proposed kebab-case path and collision status.

-No large deletion should happen before this inventory is reviewed.
+No large deletion or rename should happen before its inventory is reviewed.

 ### Phase 3 — Safe mechanical cleanup